Pasta with Two Beans and Escarole

 - 3 to 4 cloves garlic, minced

-- 1 cup canned cannellini (large white beans), drained and rinsed
+- 1½ cups or one 15-ounce can cannellini (large white beans), drained and rinsed

-- 1 cup canned pink or kidney beans, drained and rinsed
+- 1½ cups or one 15-ounce can pink or kidney beans, drained and rinsed

 - Salt and freshly ground pepper to taste

-Add the beans to the skillet along with the water used to soak the dried tomatoes.
-Cut the dried tomatoes into narrow strips and add them as well. cook just until everything is well heated through.
+- Add the beans to the skillet along with the dried tomatoes.
+Cook for 5 to 7 minutes longer, or until everything is well heated through.

 Here are more: